• Skip to primary navigation

 Cheesy Grits with Collard Greens & Black Eyed Peas in a white bowl.

 I grew up a child of two cultures; South Korea and the American South.
 At no time is that more apparent than New Year's Eve and New Year's Day.
-As long as I can remember I've served Korean Rice Cake and Dumpling Soup on New Year's Eve, and Collard Greens and Black Eyed Peas with Cheesy Grits on New Year's Day.
+As long as I can remember I've served Korean Rice Cake and Dumpling Soup on New Year's Eve, and Collard Greens and Black Eyed Peas with Grits on New Year's Day.

 Although I make my Korean soup at other times during the year, for some reason I have kept my collards as an annual treat.
 No more!
 In this recipe, I'm bringing my love of smoky greens and black eyed peas to the breakfast table and you're going to love them!